openservicemesh/osm/Interfaces.md

 #### Member Functions
   - `ListEndpoints(ClientIdentity) (envoy.DiscoveryResponse, bool, error)` - constructs a `DiscoveryResponse` with all endpoints the given Envoy proxy should be aware of.
 The function may implement caching.
 When no changes have been detected since the last invocation of this function, the `bool` parameter would return `true`.
   - `RegisterNewEndpoint(ClientIdentity)` - adds a newly connected Envoy proxy (new gRPC server) to the list of self-announced endpoints for a service.
-  - `ListEndpointProviders() []EndpointProvider` - retrieves the full list of endpoint providers registered with Service Catalog so far.
+  - `ListEndpointsProviders() []EndpointsProvider` - retrieves the full list of endpoints providers registered with Service Catalog so far.
-  - `RegisterEndpointProvider(EndpointProvider) error` - adds a new endpoint provider to the list within the Service Catalog.
+  - `RegisterEndpointsProvider(EndpointsProvider) error` - adds a new endpoints provider to the list within the Service Catalog.
   - `GetAnnouncementChannel() chan struct{}` - returns an instance of a channel, which notifies the system of an event requiring the execution of ListEndpoints.
 An event on this channel may appear as a result of a change in the SMI Sper definitions, rotation of a certificate, etc.